If your website features videos or other prerecorded media that include audio, WCAG 1.2.2 applies to you.

 Identify What Needs Captions

-Any video with audio needs captions.
+Any video with audio needs captions, including:

 - Instructional tutorials